 Most people will recognize that several former football players have made some very high profile runs of office.
 The most famous of these, and successful, is former University of Michigan star Gerald Ford.
 Ford served 25 years in the House of Representatives, before in 1973, being nominated by Richard Nixon to become the Vice President.
 When Nixon resigned the office following the Watergate scandal, Ford became the 38th President of the United States.
 Ford would lose his re-election bid in 1976 to Jimmy Carter.

-Kemp and Bradley would lose to Clinton, but it would not be the last time a former basketball player would run for the nations highest office.
+Kemp and Dole would lose to Clinton, but it would not be the last time a former athlete would run for the nations highest office.
 In 2008 former Occidental guard, Barack Obama would run for the presidency and become the first African-American to be elected President of the United States.

 Another NBA star who went on to have a political career is former Pistons Star Dave Bing.
 Bing a hall-of-famer and 7 time all-star played in the NBA from 1966-1978.
 Following his career he stayed in the Detroit area and started a steel business.
 In 2009, following a corruption scandal involving the Mayor, Bing was one of several candidates who ran for the position.
 Bing won election as mayor of Detroit, but performed poorly in his duties and was not re-elected in 2013.

 Another former NBA all-star that became a mayor is former Phoenix Suns guard Kevin Johnson.
 KJ was a 3-time all-star in his 12-year career with the Suns, and after his playing career he got into politics.
 In 2008 he ran for, and won, the mayor of Sacramento, California.
 Johnson would serve two terms as mayor and was a key player in the cities bid to retain the Sacramento Kings, by helping fund a new arena.